Read it in 7 Mins

 Simply stated, Agility in project management is the ability to move quickly, easily and adapt to changing circumstances.
 When project requirements change, the team must analyse the change and course-correct as needed so that they can keep on top of customer needs.

 In order to do all this, they must be on board with the Agile mindset.
-As Steve Denning, author of the book The Age of Agile, put it: “(Agile) is a shift in mindset from a top-down bureaucratic hierarchical approach to a very different way of thinking about and acting in organizations.
-If you have don’t have the Agile mindset you are going to get it wrong.”
+As Steve Denning, author of the book The Age of Agile put it: “(Agile) is a shift in mindset from a top-down bureaucratic hierarchical approach to a very different way of thinking about and acting in organizations.
+If you don’t have the Agile mindset you are going to get it wrong.”

 What this entails is a complete shift in the ways we think and the ways we do things.
-When the team blindly follows processes without understanding and internalising the core Agile values, the Agile transformation is unlikely to succeed.
+When the team blindly follows processes without understanding and internalizing the core Agile values, the Agile transformation is unlikely to succeed.